This German Company Won't Stop Trolling A Far Right Politician

 The BVG replied: "Exemplary!
 By the way, Zeynep drove you today."

 Such exchanges started in February, according to German newspaper Bild.
-When Lindermann takes to Twitter to note he is traveling by public transport to parliament, or thanks the service for taking him to the north of Berlin, the transport company promptly responds with tweets like “You’re welcome.
+When Lindemann tweets that he is traveling by public transport to parliament, or thanks the service for taking him to the north of Berlin, the transport company promptly responds with tweets like “You’re welcome.
 Many greetings from Tarek, the driver.”

 In the same thread, after the MP thanked the driver, the company tweeted back and said Tarek corrected his grammar.

-"Tarek says it should be "meinen."
+"Tarek says it should be 'meinen.'"

 In another exchange, BVG wrote to the MP, "Greetings from Omar, the driver," and "thank you for riding together."

-The irony of the exchanges is not lost on Lindermann, but he appears to have taken the conversations with the intended humor.
+The irony of the exchanges is not lost on Lindemann, but he appears to have taken the conversations with the intended humor.
 He often thanks the drivers for their service.

 The far-right party AfD has relentlessly campaigned on an anti-migrant platform, and against multiculturalism, often targeting Muslim communities with inflammatory rhetoric.